abhinavnatarajan/RedClust.jl/README.md

 # Summary of point estimate
 summarise(pointestimate, clusts)
 ```
 A more elaborate example can be found in the detailed documentation.
+Examples from the paper and its supplementary material can be found in the ['examples' branch of this repository](https://github.com/abhinavnatarajan/RedClust.jl/tree/examples).

 ## Citing this package
 If you want to use this package in your work, please cite it as: